-Recognized as an integral part of the Providence, our volunteers provide encouragement, comfort and strength to our patients and visitors.
+Recognized as an integral part of Providence, our volunteers provide encouragement, comfort and strength to our patients and visitors.
 Whether working in the gift shop, delivering food to our patients, or lending a hand in one of our community outreach programs, helping others in their healing process can be a very satisfying and inspiring experience.
 Our Providence volunteers often make new friends and learn new skills along the way.
 Offer your time and talents and reap the rewards of being needed and appreciated.

 Benefits of Volunteering